 The Bloom Bash Opening Celebration is the official Art Alive kickoff party.
 The celebration will feature custom art installations by Rachel B. Hayes and Davis McCarty.
 Los Angeles-based artist Rachel Hayes is known for her work with textiles that use light to transform space.
 Her work will be featured in the Plaza de Panama court.
 Her forthcoming solo exhibition Land Lines will be on view at Lowell Ryan Projects in Los Angeles, April 18 through May 30, 2020.
 Davis McCarty, also a Los Angeles-based artist, is known for his work with functionally integrated architecture sculptures.
 His work will be featured in the Museum’s Sculpture Garden.

 Bloom Bash also features culinary creations from San Diego’s top restaurants and chefs, floral-infused cocktails, live music and dancing, interactive entertainment and an exclusive after-hours viewing of this year’s floral exhibition.

 Saturday, April 25: 1:00 p.m. – 2:30 p.m.

 $75 for members and $100 for nonmembers

-The San Diego Museum of Art is partnering with Native Poppy, a San Diego-based floral design company and boutique, to offer a flower crown workshop.
+The San Diego Museum of Art is partnering with Native Poppy, a San Diego-based floral design company and boutique, to offer an Impressionist-inspired wreath making workshop.

 Garden of Activities